 These initial steps include practical things, like what to do, who to report to, and how to use company software.
 It also includes conveying details they need to understand their function in the company: whose work they support, where they fit in various processes, and so on.

 A good place to start onboarding is with an overview of your business: goals, industry, target market, professional objectives, etc. This step will give your VA a shared context to work with, which will make it easier and quicker for you to explain things in the future.

 It can also help them make decisions and ensure their work is in line with your company’s goals, clientele, and values.
 It’s also good for building rapport overall.

 Virtual assistants work remotely, so it’s crucial to have their tools and software prepared before their first day.
 Make sure to get them set up with:

 - Company email, Slack, etc.User account for shared tools or platforms (e.g., Asana, Notion, Figma, etc.)

 - Time tracking software (if applicable)

-Take care of these before your VA’s first day.
-It will save you a couple of hours and your virtual assistant will thank you for it!
+- Take care of these before your VA’s first day.
+It will save you a couple of hours and make things easier for you and your VA!

-- What are the expected deliverables in the project?
+- What are the expected deliverables for the project?